iadvize/documentation/docs/building-your-bot-on-iadvize.md

 ⚠️ Please note that these guidelines are important for your app to pass the [iAdvize review process](/documentation/getting-started#app-reviewing-process).⚠️

 #### Awaits on Bot Transfers
 As of now our bot transfer process allows you to set any `await`s time you might like.
 Please be advised that you should not set an await time inferior to 15 seconds.
-Under that delay our system will not have a sufficient amount of time to verify avaibility.
+Under that delay our system will not have a sufficient amount of time to verify availability.
 This delay if perfectly acceptable in term of conversational experience and is required for the transfer to operate correctly.

 #### Delay your answers
 We strongly advise to put an `await` between each answer your bot is going to send to the visitor  to enhance the conversational experience with your bot.
 You can use an await of a few seconds for each message you send to the visitor.
 Answering directly would be too unnatural otherwise.

-#### Do not disguize your bot as a human
+#### Do not disguise your bot as a human
 We will refuse any integration that masks the fact that a bot is a human.
 According to our experience, we know that it results in important satisfaction drop.
 You should state at the beginning of the conversation that the operator is not human.
 Also provide a specific avatar that makes it clear that the agent is a bot.

 #### Be careful about the length of your messages